emerald/in5570v23/exercises/session-2/problems.md

 The keyword `monitor` can generally be put in the same places as the word `object`, and it defines a "monitored" object.
-(Read Tony Hoare's "Monitors : an operating systems concept" and come back here.
+(Read Tony Hoare's "Monitors : an operating systems concept" and come back here).

 ```matlab
 const wait_for_me <-